alanmitchell/akwlib-export/README.md

-# akwlib-to-csv
+# akwlib-export
-Exports AkWarm Library data to CSV Files.

-Downloads the most recent AkWarm Energy Library, converts it to a SQLite database and then creates a number of useful CSV files from the data.
+Exports AkWarm Library data to a SQLite database and a number of CSV and pickled Pandas DataFrame files.

 Data is stored in a data folder that can be made available on the Web.